hydrusnetwork/hydrus/docs/getting_started_installing.md

     * If you use the Windows installer, install as normal.
     * If you use one of the normal extract builds, you will have to do a 'clean install', as above.
     * If you use the macOS app, there are no special instructions.
 Update as normal.
     * If you run from source, there are no special instructions.
 Update as normal.

+??? note "661->662"
+    662 moved the "contents" of the PyInstaller package all up to a 'lib' dir, to tidy up the base directory.
+Testing suggests it doesn't actually _need_ a clean install, but we should be tidy and not entertain two programs in the same directory!

+    If you need to update from 661 or before to 662 or later, then:

+    * If you use the Windows installer, install as normal.
+    * If you use one of the normal extract builds, you will have to do a 'clean install', as above.
+    * We no longer have the macOS App, sorry!
+    * If you run from source, there are no special instructions.
+Update as normal.

 ## Backing up